 WW2 aircraft found in California lake

-A Japanese floatplane that sank in a lake north of San Diego more than 70 years ago was discovered by four teenage explorers.
+A Japanese floatplane that sank in a lake north of San Diego more than 70 years ago was discovered by four teenage explorers during the holiday weekend.
 The high school seniors were seeking a rumored treasure when they came across the single-engine aircraft, inverted but intact in more than 100 feet of water.
 According to a UCLA historian who reviewed photographs of the find, only a few of that type were ever built, to support an invasion that never materialized.

 First it was just a murmuring in his chest, then the ominous droning that presages an attack.
 He’d seen them in the newsreels.
 Soldiers pointing to the sky, ack-ack guns swiveling on their bearings.
 Tension building until Zeros suddenly plunged from the clouds, engines whining, pulling up as iron cylinders of ordinance kicked loose.
 But that was on the other side of the Pacific.
 Never here.
 He studied a cargo ship steaming up the coast under a gray sky that was perfect for hiding bombers.
 If he warned the army and they stopped it, they’d award him a medal.
 The city would throw him a parade, with all the kids from his school lining the streets.
 His fifth grade class would shout his name as he passed —